 Mammut americanum roamed widely through Canada, Mexico and the United States and are now known from many fossils including several skeletons.
 It first appears in the fossil record nearly five million years ago and became extinct about 11,000 years ago, presumably a victim of changing climates following the last Ice Age and possibly hunting by the first peoples on this continent.
 Mastodons lived in open forests.
 A New York State mastodon skeleton was preserved with gut contents—pieces of small twigs from conifers such as fir, larch, poplar and willow—still intact.

-This year Peale’s mastodon returns to her homeland to become part of the upcoming 2020 exhibition entitled “Alexander von Humboldt and the United States: Art, Nature, and Culture” at the Smithsonian American Art Museum.
+Peale’s mastodon returned to her homeland to become part of the 2020-2021 exhibition “Alexander von Humboldt and the United States: Art, Nature, and Culture” at the Smithsonian American Art Museum.
 Alexander von Humboldt had collected teeth of another species of mastodon in Ecuador and forwarded them to Cuvier for study.
 He also discussed them with Jefferson and Peale during his 1804 visit to the United States.
 The three savants agreed that Buffon’s claim concerning the inferiority of American animal life was without merit.

-The exhibition, “Alexander von Humboldt and the United States: Art, Nature, and Culture,” is on view at the Smithsonian American Art Museum September 18, 2020 through January 3, 2020.
-For admission to the museum, visitors must sign up for free, timed entry passes.
+The exhibition, “Alexander von Humboldt and the United States: Art, Nature, and Culture,” was on view at the Smithsonian American Art Museum September 18, 2020 through January 3, 2021.